A group of new faces are included in the Mamata Ministry as the ministers of state– News18 Beganli

 A group of new faces are included in the Mamata Ministry as the ministers of state– News18 Beganli2 min read

-#Kolkata: After the swearing in of the cabinet at the Raj Bhavan, Chief Minister Mamata Bandopadhyay has completed the work of allocating the Mamata Ministry in wartime activities.
+#Kolkata: After the swearing in of the cabinet at the Raj Bhavan, Chief Minister Mamata Banerjee (WB Cabinet Ministers) completed the work of allocating the Mamata Ministry in wartime activities.
 As always, the Chief Minister had in his hands a number of important departments such as Home, Police, Hill Tracts, Land and Land Reforms, and North Bengal Development.
 On the other hand, Mamata gave a big surprise in art and education.
 Firhad Hakim and Bratya Basura got huge responsibilities.
 Perth Chatterjee was transferred.
 And a bunch of new faces came up in the list of Ministers of State.

 New Minister Manoj Tiwari has been given charge of the Sports and Youth Welfare Department, the state minister.
 Dilip Mandal is the State Minister for Transport, Akhruzzaman is the State Minister for Power, Shiuli Saha is the State Minister for Panchayats and Rural Affairs, Shrikant Mahato is the State Minister for Small and Medium Industries and Textiles, Birbaha Hansda is the State Minister for Forests and Jyotsna Mandi is the State Minister for Food and Supplies.
 On the other hand, Paresh Adhikari is the state minister for school education.